 Lottery chairman's resignation the appropriate response, Rotheimer says

-Blair Garber, whom Gov. Bruce Rauner appointed to the Illinois Lottery Control Board, resigned last month after disparaging remarks on social media about East St. Louis.
+Blair Garber, whom Gov. Bruce Rauner appointed to the Illinois Lottery Control Board, resigned in January after disparaging remarks on social media about East St. Louis.
 Even more damaging, the words were apparently enshrined in a tweet.

 Reports allege that Garber was responding to a tweet by musician Charlie Daniels criticizing U.S. Sen. Dick Durbin's (D-IL) reaction to President Donald Trump's comments on nations like Haiti.
 Garber reportedly piled onto the musician's tweet, calling East St. Louis "the s***-hole of the universe" and thereby disparaging Durbin's hometown.